 If you’re thinking about pursuing a career in voice-over, why not start doing a career in voice-over?
 Check out when our Idaho voice-over classes are happening and be sure to register and secure your spot in the class!

 What will I learn?

 - Voice-Over Techniques: Lisa will provide some valuable insight about how to read with a smile and keep at a steady pace.
 You’ll be able to find your pitch and your pace when you practice reading scripts out loud in class.

 - Types of Voice-Over: It’s never a dull moment when learning about voice-overs because there are so many types to learn about!
 Lisa will talk about the different types of voice-overs, including commercial and narration, to name a few.
 Which one will speak out to you?

 - The Union: First, we answer what exactly the union is.
-Then comes the most common questions of how the union works and what potential income would be as a union talent.
+Then comes the most common question of how the union works and what potential income would be as a union talent.

 - How to get the work: Discover how and where you should market yourself in order to get voice-over gigs.
 Lisa will explain that you’ll need to learn about marketing yourself as this is essential to your success as a voice artist.

 - The Home Studio: The home studio has changed the voice-over industry, and most, if not all, voice actors would agree that it’s a positive change!
 Having your own home studio means that you can work from the comfort of your own home.